 The Eagle 300 is the first of the line, making it a landmark model.
 In addition to its other evolutionary hardware features, the '030 CPU is a big plus and gives great processing oomph -- especially since AMOS works so efficiently even on the lowliest 68000.
 You can imagine that this box screams by comparison to an AM-1000.

-Front of the unit.
+Front of the unit as I first acquired it.
 Notice that it resembles an oversized PC tower case, but it has no 3.5" bays (instead it has four 5.25").
 The AM-626 tape streamer (actually a Tandberg 3820) and 2GB Seagate Hawk ST31051N drive were factory-installed.
 The AM-626 takes standard QIC-525 cartridges.

 It is unusual given when this particular Eagle was manufactured (1997) that a CD-ROM was not standard equipment ...

-... but an external one can be connected easily to the rear SCSI port, and in fact after these pictures were taken I installed an Alpha Micro-branded external Toshiba XM-5401-TA CD-ROM drive, and replaced the AM-626 with an AM-628 (Tandberg 4200) so I could use 2GB cartridges.
+... but an external one can be connected easily to the rear SCSI port, and in fact I later installed an Alpha Micro-branded external Toshiba XM-5401B CD-ROM drive (picture at the end), and replaced the AM-626 with an AM-628 (Tandberg 4200) so I could use 2GB cartridges.

 There is also an RJ-45 Ethernet port (available also as an AUI port, but they are the same interface), two DB-25 parallel ports, and "eight slots" (actually four, more in a moment).
 This unit has 16 serial ports installed.
 There is also a second fan but I did not see this in the E100; presumably this is due to the split board design (see below).